List of recurring The Mighty Boosh characters: Tony Harrison

 Tony Harrison is portrayed by Noel Fielding.
 He was originally created for a 2005 episode of the second series of The Mighty Boosh, "Nanageddon", and later returned for three episodes of the third series.

 Tony Harrison is a disembodied pink head, with eight or so tentacle-like appendages sprouting from his neck, and a coarse, nasal East London brogue.
 He is a shaman, and member of the Board of Shaman.
 Tony is barely mobile within the show, but is frequently outraged at suggestions that this is the case.
 Tony is married, and makes frequent reference to Mrs Harrison who, as yet, has not been seen on the show.
 Tony's catchphrase, "This is an outrage!" has been spoken by him during every appearance in the show.
 He is an ardent fan of Fleetwood Mac, to the extent of suggesting playing the album Tusk in its entirety while DJing Howard's birthday party with Saboo.

 Tony first appeared, alongside the rest of the Board of Shaman, in the 2005 TV episode "Nanageddon", where he and fellow Shaman Saboo are given the task of finding and exorcising the powerful demon Nanatoo, which ends in Saboo ejecting him from his magic carpet out of annoyance.
 He next appears in the 2007 TV episode, "Eels", accompanying the other Shaman on Dennis's stag weekend.
 He then appears briefly in the 2007 TV episode, "The Strange Tale of The Crack Fox" being Naboo's executioner for the crime of giving a malevolent fox access to shaman juice.
 His latest appearance was in the 2007 episode "Party" where he and Saboo DJ'd at Howard's birthday party.

 Kirk

 Kirk is portrayed by Kirk Gaitskell-Kendrick.

-Kirk is a nephew of Noel Fielding's former girlfriend Dee Plume, although Noel referred to Kirk as his own nephew.
+He is a nephew of Noel Fielding's former girlfriend Dee Plume, although Noel referred to Kirk as his own nephew.
 He first appeared in the 2005 episode, "Nanageddon", and later appeared in three 2007 episodes.

 Kirk is a child Shaman, and a member of the Board of Shaman.
 Kirk is renowned by the other members of the Board of Shaman for having the greatest capacity for taking drugs.
 A deleted scene from "Nanageddon" reveals that Saboo trained Kirk in the ways of the Shaman.